ISF-UNESCO STORY COMPETITION

 As before, all Gold, Silver and Bronze laureates will have their stories published in a special hardcover edition.

 If you’re between 12 and 18 years old, write 250 to 500 words (in English or French) on the theme, ‘Once upon a time in my future…’

 For full details, visit:

 Three Laureates – Gold, Silver and Bronze – will be selected from each of the seven national and regional Coalitions forming the International Coalition of Inclusive and Sustainable Cities of UNESCO (ICCAR).

-The 21 laureates will be invited to participate in an online ceremony during December 2020.
+The 21 laureates will be invited to participate in an online ceremony during April or May 2021.